KayFrimp/alx-low_level_programming/0x0D-preprocessor/README.md

 0. 0-object_like_macro.h - defines a macro named SIZE as an abbreviation for the token 1024.

 1. 1-pi.h - defines a macro named PI as an abbreviation for the token 3.14159265359.

+2. 2-main.c - Program prints the name of the program file.